JoseVte/phpunit-unicode-printer/README.md

 ### Installation

-To get the last version of ChannelLog, simply require the project using [Composer](https://getcomposer.org/):
+To get the last version of PHPUnit Unicode Printer, simply require the project using [Composer](https://getcomposer.org/):

 ```bash
 composer require josrom/phpunit-unicode-printer:0.1.*